amendelson/usc-data-2020/week12/README.md

 Now is a good time to give the project a projection: We will use variant of the Albers Equal Area Conic projection, *optimized for maps of California* (!).

-Select Project>Project Properties>CRS (for Coordinate Reference System) from the top menu, and check Enable 'on the fly' CRS transformation.
+Select Project>Project Properties>CRS (for Coordinate Reference System) from the top menu, and check Enable 'on the fly' CRS transformation [new versions will not need to do this].
 This will convert any subsequent layers we import into the Albers projection, also.

 Type Albers into the Filter box and select NAD83(HARN)/ California Albers, which has the code EPSG:3311.

 Click OK and the map should reproject.
 Notice how EPSG:3311 now appears at bottom right.